Learn the Signs That Indicate You Need Pump Truck Services

 Though each service shop is different, typical vane pump repairs have a similar process.
 Technicians likely start by examining your fluid reservoir, looking for signs of contamination such as oily water or sludge.
 The vane system should be inspected, and if necessary, overhauled.
 Relief valves should be given a look, tested, and replaced if needed.

-White Tank & Truck Repair has earned its reputation as the most reliable pump truck services provider in the midwest.
-Reach out today for any vane pump repairs or any other maintenance needs.
+White Tank & Truck Repair has earned its reputation as the Midwest’s most reliable pump truck service provider.
+Reach out today for any vane pump repairs or semi-truck maintenance needs.

-There are several common signs to look for that indicate your tanker trailer pump requires repairs services.
+There are several common signs to look for that indicate your tanker trailer pump requires repair services.
 Find a pump truck repair near you if you notice:

-• Unusual noises: Whining sounds are a strong indication that the gears in your pump are too tight.
-If the opposite is true, gears that are too loose make a distinct clattering noise.
+• Unusual noises: Whining sounds strongly indicate that the gears in your pump are too tight.
+If the opposite is true, too loose gears make a distinct clattering noise.
 You may also recognize a problematic PTO pump if you hear clicking or grinding noises.

-• Leakage: If you find that your PTO shaft-driven pump is leaking, it’s likely originating from one of two sources—failing stud threads or seals.
+• Leakage: If your PTO shaft-driven pump leaks, it’s likely originating from one of two sources—failing stud threads or seals.
 The main culprits of leaking stud threads are improper torque of the fasteners, improper installation of the studs, or a poorly installed gasket.
 If seals are the issue, it may be from normal wear and tear over time.
 However, transmission preparation can also be the reason for your problems.

 • Engagement issues: Engagement problems with your powershift PTO may be caused by blocked hoses and fittings or poor connections.
 Mechanical PTO engagement problems are often traced to low air pressure, backlashes connected too tight, or low air pressure.